lhermann/lukashermann.dev/content/work/print-and-visual-design.md

 This section is more for fond memories than showing off.
 A lot of work goes into a well-designed logo of which the casual observer may be oblivious due to its simple appearance.

-The first logo was for a summer camp (great memories!), the second one was for an acquaintance's business idea of a bakery, the design being a mix between a traditional 19th century and modern style, and the latter two are for a website and the podcast of my wife respectively.
+The first logo was for a summer camp (great memories!).
+The second one was for an acquaintance’s business idea of a bakery, the design being a mix between a traditional 19th century and modern style.
+The latter two are for a website and the podcast of my wife respectively.

 <div class="flex items-stretch justify-around flex-wrap md:flex-no-wrap my-6">
   <figure class="w-full md:w-auto">